-The Group has extension and termination options in a lease for its cold storage warehouse.
+The Group has termination option in a lease for its cold storage warehouse.
 These are used to maximise operational flexibility in terms of managing the assets used in the Group's operations.
-The extension option held is exercisable only by the Group and not by the lessor.
 The termination option held is exercisable by both the Group and the lessor.

-The Group assesses at lease commencement date whether it is reasonably certain to exercise the extension option or not to exercise the termination option.
-The potential exposures to these future lease payments for (i) extension option in which the Group is not reasonably certain to exercise and (ii) termination option in which the Group is not reasonably certain not to exercise are summarised below:
+The Group assesses at lease commencement date whether it is reasonably certain not to exercise the termination option.
+The potential exposures to these future lease payments for termination option in which the Group is not reasonably certain not to exercise are summarised below:

-Potential future
+Lease liabilities recognised (discounted) HK\$'000 Potential future lease payments not included in lease liabilities (undiscounted) HK\$'000

+Cold storage warehouse - Hong Kong 72,548 158,902

+At 31 December 2022

-lease payments
+Potential future lease payments

 Lease liabilities not included in

 recognised lease liabilities

 (discounted) (undiscounted)

 HK\$'000 HK\$'000

 Cold storage warehouse - Hong Kong 81,715 224,333